1997mahadi/dbt-dlt-ingestion-pipeline/README.md

 ## 🎯Purpose

-The primary purpose of this project is to facilitate the efficient ingestion and transformation of cryptocurrency trading data, making it accessible and insightful for data analysis and reporting.
-Given the rapid rise in popularity and complexity of cryptocurrencies, having a reliable and scalable data pipeline is essential for making informed decisions based on accurate and up-to-date market data.
-This project aims to empower data professionals with the tools needed to transform raw trading data into actionable insights.
+The project aims to efficiently ingest and transform cryptocurrency trading data, making it accessible for analysis and reporting.
+It provides a reliable and scalable data pipeline to help data professionals turn raw trading data into actionable insights.

 ##  🌟Key Features